Gach Sar

-Gach Sar has a gypsum mine, and a hotel built during the reign of Reza Shah Pahlavi as a royal lodge.
+The village has a gypsum mine, and a hotel built during the reign of Reza Shah Pahlavi as a royal lodge.
 The Qajar-era monarch Naser al-Din Shah vacationed here twice.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 133 in 35 households, when it was in Tehran province.
+The 2016 census measured the population of the village as 141 people in 45 households, by which time the county had been separated from the province in the establishment of Alborz province.

 Wildlife

 Naturally occurring local plants include marjoram, bugloss, and marshmallows.
 Wild animals include jackals, wolves, foxes, boars, and bears.